With stricken cruise ship, Japan draws criticism over coronavirus response

 Passengers also said that during early screening visits, Japanese health officials wore only masks, not full protective suits.
 The virus, SARS-CoV-2, was later diagnosed in two quarantine officers.

-Meanwhile, the virus spread onboard, most likely by people within their own cabins or by asymptomatic crew members interacting with passengers, experts said.
+Meanwhile, the virus spread, most likely by people within their own cabins or by asymptomatic crew members interacting with passengers, experts said.

 “How is this quarantine going to be lifted when there is practically continuous exposure?” said Eyal Leshem, director of the Center for Travel Medicine and Tropical Diseases at Sheba Medical Center in Israel.
 “It doesn’t make sense epidemiologically.”

-Japan also let people off the boat piecemeal, including those over age 80 who tested negative, which experts said went against common protocols.
+Japan also let people off the boat piecemeal, including those over 80 who tested negative, which experts said went against common protocols.

 The contagion may have been fuelled below deck, where the crew of about 1,100 worked and slept in cramped quarters, sharing living spaces and bathrooms.

-“The terror of the coronavirus is increasing at every moment,” Indian crew member Binoy Kumar Sarkar said in a Facebook video posted on Feb 7.
+“The terror of the coronavirus is increasing at every moment,” Indian crew member Binoy Kumar Sarkar said in a Facebook post on Feb 7.
 “I request the government to take us out of here and isolate us.
 We should be screened and isolated.”

 Some have said Japan should have quarantined passengers on land.